Our lives are stories. Our lives are stories that intersect other lives and stories.

 It is when we forget how the Creator has led us and our ancestors in past days that we lose site of our stories, our purpose, and where the Creator wants us to travel today and in the future.

 I am Anishinaabe.
 I am Métis.
-My Naskapi (maternal) and (paternal) Cree ancestors regularly looked on skies like this from the southern James Bay areas near Moose Factory.
+My Mushkegowuk Cree (maternal) and (paternal) Saulteaux ancestors regularly looked on skies like this from the southern James Bay areas near Moose Factory.
 Some of my European ancestors first touched this land in the Moose Factory area.
 Called Turtle Island by the First Peoples, and Rupert's Land by the newcomers.
 It is clear why they so quickly fell in love with the land and the people.
 They learned to live within the diversity of different nations and cultures sharing a land with enough for all.

 Other ancestors came about a hundred years later.
 Seeking a fresh start in a country of promise.
 Already much had changed.
 A country had been created.
 Treaties broken.
 Lives and Peoples gone forever.
 The promise of mutual responsibility and blessings that had begun with first contact laying in tatters.